A speaking game for primary school children learning English

-Display pictures or write words as well as having them behind the blanket.
-One pupil comes up to the front and points at one of the words/pictures, for example, car.
-The class asks the question form in unison, such as ‘Do you have a car?’
-The person behind the blanket replies, ‘Yes I have’ if standing on the car and ‘No I haven’t’ if standing on another picture.
-Count how many questions students ask before discovering the picture the person behind the blanket is standing on (or holding, if you don’t have much room!).
+Display pictures or write words as well as those behind the blanket.
+One pupil comes up to the cards and points at one, for example, a car.
+The class ask in unison, ‘Do you have a car?’
+The person behind the blanket replies, ‘Yes I have’ if standing on the car or ‘No I haven’t’ if standing on another picture.
+Count how many questions students ask before discovering which image the person behind the blanket is standing on.
 Alternatively, divide the class into teams.
 Each team tries to guess with fewer questions than the others.

 Question or sentence drill – small class

 Each student, in turn, asks a question and hopes to be the one to guess correctly.
 For example, the first student asks, ‘Do you have a car?’
 Answer: ‘No, I haven’t.’
-The second student asks, ‘Do you have a plane?’ and so on until the answer is ‘Yes I have.’
+The second student asks, ‘Do you have a plane?’ and so on until the answer is ‘Yes, I have.’
 Give points if you wish.
-Adapt this game to ask any question.
-Choose a question form and then pick some vocabulary that goes well with that question form.
+Adapt this game to ask any questions.
+Choose a question form and then pick vocabulary that fits.

-Here is a livelier variant of this game for smaller classes: One child goes behind the blanket, and the class says this rhyme, quickly and rhythmically.
+Here is a livelier variant of this game for smaller classes: One child goes behind the blanket, and the others say a rhyme, quickly and rhythmically.
 It helps if everyone claps on words in bold.
 For example,

 Travel on a bus